 - Now take a pot and start boiling the pasta in salted water.

-- In the same time take a pan and heat the oil which is on the bottom of the cup where you previously put the tuna.
-Add also some more extra virgin olive oil if needed.
+- In the same time take a pan and heat some extra virgin olive oil.

 - When the oil is hot enough add the garlic (just hit it with the blade of a knife) and the chili.
 When the garlic gets some color remove it.

-- When it’s missing just one minute for the pasta to be ready add the tuna in the pan with the oil.
+- When it’s missing just one minute for the pasta to be ready add the tuna and its oil/sauce in the pan with the olive oil.

 - Drain the linguine and put them in the pan.
 Mix all together and add a ladle of boiling water, keep cooking at medium/high heat, just for about 1 minute.
 Take half lemon and squeeze it a bit over the pan, we don’t need too much juice.
 Mix.